-S = Supportive social life and environment - recognising the benefits of socialisation e.g. reduced risk or depression, stronger immune system and eliminating loneliness.
+S = Supportive social life and environment - recognizing the benefits of socialization e.g. reduced risk or depression, stronger immune system and eliminating loneliness.

 *Normal Life: Activities of daily living are the things we normally do e.g. feeding ourselves, bathing, dressing grooming, housework, shopping, cooking, caring for others, caring for pets.
 All of these aspects should be part of our resident's day, promoting independence and to be part of normal life.

 Our facilities are well maintained and upgrades completed so that we continue to play a major role in the support of the elderly residents of Cambridge and districts.
 We are well resourced and have appropriate equipment such as eg: electric beds, vans, wheelchairs, and Spark of Life equipment.

 There are many small areas for, private, quiet time dotted around the facility.
 We also have 4 lounges and 3 dining rooms and our Quiet Room.
 The Quiet Room is large enough to hold 100 people yet the way in which it is partitioned makes it small enough for a quiet think (the partitioned section can be a smaller, intimate chapel).
 It is available for religious services, concerts, weddings and funerals and is often used as an activities room for residents.

 Fundraising for a rest home in Cambridge started in 1964 by the members of the Fencourt Country Womens' Institute.

 The project caught the attention of local people in Cambridge and what eventuated was to be the towns first Resthome which opened in 1972 - RESTHAVEN.